 Tim Poskitt 39:35

 Yeah, I think, again, you know, you compare this a lot, I think, to the UK model, they're probably the top 24 months ahead of us.
 And they also have a pretty similar banking market where you've got, you know, a big for bank smoking in the UK, controlling around you know, 80% of retail deposits and mortgages, for example.
 And as somebody who's lived in various parts of the world, I think the world trillion before banks are pretty at the forefront of technology.
 And I think, you know, during the, during the GFC, they, you know, that weren't impacted like many parts of the world.
 And I think they've used that time pretty, pretty well to improve some of their core technology compared to other parts of the world.
-So I know that from personally having a bank account in, in the UK, and for example, how did I even access that account in the UK, which sounds crazy, I actually used to have a pin and a pin and tap while actually helps, you know, get out of my car and stick it into a machine and actually access that account, which is just, you know, crazy in today's age, which I think, you know, people do trust that their existing banks and their big four banks, I think it's a, it's a legacy, it's a legacy thing, I think of, you know, you think the mom, the dads, the grandparents of the world, you know, they've all, you know, generally you have a bank account with the organization that you did, since you were a child.
+So I know that from personally having a bank account in, in the UK, and for example, how did I even access that account in the UK, which sounds crazy, I actually used to have a pin and a pin and tap while actually helps, you know, get out of my car and stick it into a machine and actually access that account, which is just, you know, crazy in today's age, which I think, you know, people do trust that their existing banks and their big four banks, I think it's a, it's a legacy, it's a legacy thing, I think of, you know, you think the mom, the dads, the grandparents of the world, you know, they've all, you know, generally you have a bank account with the organisation that you did, since you were a child.
 So you think about, you know, who you first were, when your mom, your dad, you opened yourself a savings account, when you were 15,10 years old, even a lot of people don't change on that.
 So with that comes a lot of trust throughout your life.
 And I think they have maintained that trust.
-But I also think, because of what's happened in the last few years, and those, you know, definitely in Australia with the Royal Commission, and you know, some of the insights there that, especially when you look at the superannuation world and see really what, you know, some of the the organization's some of the practices, which they've applied, I think, that certainly damaged the trust and the brand of a lot of those organizations.
+But I also think, because of what's happened in the last few years, and those, you know, definitely in Australia with the Royal Commission, and you know, some of the insights there that, especially when you look at the superannuation world and see really what, you know, some of the the organisation's some of the practices, which they've applied, I think, that certainly damaged the trust and the brand of a lot of those organisations.
 So I think, to the challenges, you know, the market is, is right for them to come in and execute, which is easier said than done.
 I mean, there's there's been lots of activity recently in the last couple of years in Australia, both from a consumer perspective, but then also from a business lending.
 So if you're a, you know, small business, and you're a cafe, and you need to, you know, small working capital facility, that's just now a lot of choices in Australia, for small businesses to do that, which is, which is great.
 And, you know, they don't want to go to a big pool bank, you know, why it'll take them six days to process an application or, you know, three weeks to, you know, as opposed to doing it online and getting your answer within, you know, 30 minutes.
 So there's certainly the customer service and the ability to say, yes, you can have that particular loan or no, you can't quicker is certainly a massive opportunity.
-But I think there's been a few lots of new events in the space the moment and I think, you know, it's certainly to gain the trust with the organization, then then then you come in a stronger brand loyalty with those consumers.
+But I think there's been a few lots of new events in the space the moment and I think, you know, it's certainly to gain the trust with the organisation, then then then you come in a stronger brand loyalty with those consumers.
 And I think that that will take time.
 So I don't think it's gonna be overnight somewhere where, you know, everyone moves to a, to a non for Big Bang.
 But I certainly think that there's this growth and the changes are coming.

 Dan Jovevski 42:55